Sep 16, 2019

 Grant Wood AEA, which supports school districts in Benton, Cedar, Iowa, Johnson, Jones, Linn and Washington counties, announced that it will be piloting three initiatives beginning this fall.

 Interconnected System Framework (ISF) Sites

 One pilot is called the Interconnected System Framework (ISF).
-Speer shared that the goal of the ISF pilot sites is to provide a structure and process to integrate school district’s positive behavior incentive and reinforcement programs with school mental health programs within the school system.
+Speer shared that the goal of the ISF pilot sites is to provide a structure and process to integrate school district’s Positive Behavior Interventions and Supports (PBIS) with school mental health programs within the school system.
 The pilot is designed to help professionals from all parts of the educational system blend resources, training, systems, data, and practices to improve outcomes for all children and youth.
 This alignment effort is designed to help ensure mental health service providers are not working in isolation when working with students in a school environment.

 Last year Grant Wood AEA had four pilot sites for ISF including Strawberry Hill Elementary in Anamosa, Starry Elementary in Marion, and College Community's Crest and View buildings.
 This year the AEA will be continuing the work at those buildings and will add Midland's secondary building, Anamosa Middle School, Marion's Longfellow Elementary, Vinton-Shellsburg Middle School, and will begin working with the Linn-Mar leadership team.

 Another is ensuring additional counseling resources is available in buildings.
 The AEA has facilitated agreements between local mental health providers to help some districts in its service area provide school-based counseling.
 “This initiative focuses on supporting the needs of our area districts, and helping mental health providers share caseloads in a manner that’s cost-effective for both the private providers and for participating districts,” said Speer.